Killercodes/py/docs/Learn Python 3.md

 Statement | Description
 ----|----
-if statements|An if statement consists of a boolean expression followed by one or more statements. if...else statements|An if statement can be followed by an optional else statement, which executes when the boolean expression is FALSE. nested if statements|You can use one if or else if statement inside another if or else if statement(s).
+`if statements`|An if statement consists of a boolean expression followed by one or more statements.
+`if...else statements`|An if statement can be followed by an optional else statement, which executes when the boolean expression is FALSE.
+`nested if statements`|You can use one if or else if statement inside another if or else if statement(s).

 Let us go through each decision-making statement quickly.

-## IF Statements
+## `if` Statements
 The IF statement is similar to that of other languages.
 The if statement contains a logical expression using which the data is compared and a decision is made based on the result of the comparison.

 Syntax